12 Home Renovation Budget Tips

 Choose the Right People

 Don’t just pick anyone to do the job.
 If you plan on hiring a contractor or designer, ask neighbors and friends for recommendations.
 Don’t be afraid to do interviews and talk to more than one.
 Websites such as HomeAdvisor and Angie’s List are helpful in sorting through reviews to find the right person for the job.
 Also, do research on what others have recently paid for similar work.
 You probably don’t want to hire the most or least expensive contractor or designer.
-These 13 secrets will help you find a home renovation contractor you can trust.

 Set a Limit